yongbinfeng/yongbinfeng.github.io/index.md

 - <em>DarkQuest - Searching for light dark matter with a proton fixed-target experiment at Fermilab</em>
   <br>
   Talk presented at the **2022 Phenomenology Symposium**, Pittsburg, Pennsylvania, USA, 05/2022 [<a href="files/slides/DQ_Pheno_May9th_v0.pdf">Slides</a>].
-- <em>Semi-supervised meachine learning for pileup per particle identification with graph neural networks</em>
+- <em>Semi-supervised machine learning for pileup per particle identification with graph neural networks</em>
   <br>
   Talk presented at the **2021 BOOST workshop**, Virtual, 08/2021 [<a href="files/slides/GNNPUPPI_BOOST.pdf">Slides</a>].
 - <em>Searching for light dark matter at Fermilab's proton fixed-target experiment: DarkQuest</em>